giuliamunari/movies-app/README.md

-This project is an application, based on React, that collects movies and plays videos.
+movies-app is an application that presents a searchable list of categorised movies and plays videos.

 ## Table of content
 * [The API](#The-API)